Full COVID-19 lockdown adds to financial strain in Turkey

 Erdogan announced Monday that a “full lockdown” would begin Thursday and last until May 17.
 Residents will be required to stay home except for grocery shopping and other essential needs, while intercity travel only will be allowed with permission.
 Restaurants are allowed to deliver food.

 Some businesses and industries will be exempt from the shutdown, including factories, agriculture, health care and supply chain and logistics companies.
 The Interior Ministry also published a list of exempt individuals, who include parliament members, health care workers, law enforcement officers and many others.
+Tourists are also exempt from the round-the-clock curfew.

 Aslan’s husband and business partner, Baris, said the Turkish government’s decision came late but was correct.
 He added: “It’s a very difficult decision for the shopkeepers, for the working people.
 For this, the state should provide great assistance.”